wandersonwhcr/romans/README.md

 ### Deterministic Finite Automaton (DFA)

 A DFA was developed to check if a string with Roman number is valid.
-This technique was choiced because some implementations simply convert the `$input` without checking some rules, like four chars sequentially.
+This technique was choiced because other implementations simply convert the `$input` without checking rules, like four chars sequentially.

 The current automaton definition is declared below.